theNerd247/conix/readme.md

 * Conix provides an out-of-the-box build system for markdown (using [Pandoc](https://pandoc.org)).

+# Goals

+1. Allow users to describe relationships between different pieces of their content.
+1. Provide intuitive build support for various output formats.

 # Contributing

 Any ideas or help are welcome!
 Please submit a PR or open an issue as you see fit.
 I like to use the project board to organize my thoughts; check the todo column for tasks to work on.
 I will try and convert these to issues when I can.
-Please read the `./design/toplevel.md` document for the design of conix.
+Please read the `./design.md` document for the design of conix.

 # Related Works